aurelia/aurelia.github.io-old/docs/api/router/index.md

 #### Methods

-* `run(navigationInstruction: NavigationInstruction, next: Function): any` -
+* `run(navigationInstruction: NavigationInstruction, next: Next): Promise` -
   * `navigationInstruction: NavigationInstruction` - No description available
-  * `next: Function` - No description available
+  * `next: Next` - No description available

 ### CanActivateNextStep

-No description available.
+A pipeline step responsible for finding and activating method &#x60;canActivate&#x60; on a view model of a route

 #### Properties